-Statement Description Tags transfer-format Controls whether multiple records can be packed into a message during zone transfers. transfer transfer-message-size Limits the uncompressed size of DNS messages used in zone transfers over TCP. transfer transfer-source Defines which local IPv4 address(es) are bound to TCP connections used to fetch zones transferred inbound by the server. transfer transfer-source-vб Defines which local IPv6 address(es) are bound to TCP connections used to fetch zones transferred inbound by the server. transfer transfers Limits the number of concurrent in- bound zone transfers from a server. server transfers-in Limits the number of concurrent in- bound zone transfers. transfer transfers-out Limits the number of concurrent out- bound zone transfers. transfer transfers-per-ns Limits the number of concurrent in- bound zone transfers from a remote server. transfer trust-anchor-telemetry Instructs named to send specially formed queries once per day to domains for which trust anchors have been configured. dnssec trust-anchors Defines DNSSEC trust anchors. dnssec
+Statement Description Tags tkey-gssapi-keytab Sets the KRB5 keytab file to use for GSS-TSIG updates. security tls Configures a TLS connection. security tls-port Specifies the TCP port number the server uses to receive and send DNS-over-TLS protocol traffic. server, query transfer-format Controls whether multiple records can be packed into a message during zone transfers. transfer transfer-message-size Limits the uncompressed size of DNS messages used in zone transfers over TCP. transfer transfer-source Defines which local IPv4 address(es) are bound to TCP connections used to fetch zones transferred inbound by the server. transfer transfer-source-v6 Defines which local IPv6 address(es) are bound to TCP connections used to fetch zones transferred inbound by the server. transfer transfers Limits the number of concurrent in- bound zone transfers from a server. server transfers-in Limits the number of concurrent in- bound zone transfers. transfer transfers-out Limits the number of concurrent out- bound zone transfers. transfer continues on next page